Sassy (magazine)

-Sassy magazine is a defunct, general interest teen magazine aimed at young women.
-It covered a wide variety of topics, and was intended as a feminist counterpoint to Seventeen and YM magazines.
+Sassy magazine was a general interest teen magazine aimed at young women.
+Now defunct, it covered a wide variety of topics, and was intended as a feminist counterpoint to Seventeen and YM magazines.
 Sassy existed between 1988 and 1996.

 History and profile

 The magazine was founded in March 1988 by an Australian feminist, Sandra Yates, CEO of Matilda Publications, who based it on the teen magazine Dolly.

 Women Aglow, an evangelical women's group, boycotted Sassy due to its content about sexuality immediately following its start.

 Editorial staff

 Sassys founding editor was Jane Pratt.
 The magazine's original main writers were referred to by Pratt as "Sex" (Karen Catchpole), "Drugs" (Catherine Gysin), and "Rock 'n Roll" (Christina Kelly) because of the topics they covered.
 Executive Editor Mary Kaye Schilling became Editor-in-Chief in 1990, when Pratt went on to host a daytime talk show.
 When Schilling left, Christina Kelly was promoted to Editor and remained in that position until the magazine's end.
 Kelly hired Erin Smith of Bratmobile as her intern in 1991.
 The fashion department was headed by Mary Clarke, Jacinta Dobson, and Andrea Lee Linett, who discovered Chloë Sevigny on the street and hired her as an intern.
 The distinctive look of the magazine was created by Cheryl Collins, who had worked at Australia's Dolly.
 When Collins left, Schilling hired Noel Claro to art direct the magazine.